 Can pothos live in water permanently?

-She can, and many people keep pothos in water indefinitely.
+It can, and many people keep pothos in water indefinitely.
 The key is changing the water every one to two weeks to prevent bacterial buildup, and adding a small amount of liquid fertilizer occasionally since there are no soil nutrients to draw from.
-Growth will be slower than in soil, but she’ll stay healthy.
+Growth will be slower than in soil, but the plant can stay healthy.

 Why is my pothos losing its golden variegation?